Big Time (DJ Khaled song)

 "Big Time" is a song by American producer DJ Khaled featuring American rappers Future and Lil Baby.
-It was sent to rhythmic contemporary radio on November 1, 2022 as the second single from the Khaled's thirteenth studio album God Did (2022).
+It was sent to rhythmic contemporary radio on November 1, 2022, as the second single from the Khaled's thirteenth studio album God Did (2022).

 Critical reception

 The song was met with a generally negative reception from music critics.
 Ben Brutocao of HipHopDX considered it among the tracks from God Did that "holds this project firmly back."
-Dani Blum of Pitchfork wrote, "Even Lil Baby can't resuscitate 'Big Time' from a plodding beat and the absurdity of Future's very first line: 'Rainbow Audemars 'cause my bitch bisexual.'"
+Dani Blum of Pitchfork wrote, "Even Lil Baby can't resuscitate 'Big Time' from a plodding beat and the absurdity of Future's first line: 'Rainbow Audemars 'cause my bitch bisexual.'"

 Music video

 The official music video was released on August 26, 2022.
 It opens with DJ Khaled in a bubble bath, surrounded by "scantily clad beauties".
 One woman fans him with a palm frond and another feeds him grapes.
 When Khaled demands his butler to bring him a towel, another one of them appears only to remove the tray cover.
 Most of the clip sees Khaled, Future and Lil Baby on a lawn of a large mansion while in the company of women in bikinis, some of whom are lounging by the pool.
 All three artists wear a Royal Oak in the video.